Superformula/cloud-backend-test/README.md

 #### Functionality

+1. This should be a GraphQL API that can `create`, `read`, `update`, and `delete` a given user
-- The API should follow typical GraphQL API design pattern
+1. The API should follow typical GraphQL API design patterns
-- The data should be saved in the DB
+1. Please store data from all write operations to a persistence database
-- Proper error handling should be used
+1. Proper error handling should be used
-- Paginating and filtering (by name) users list
+1. Paginating and filtering (by name) users list
-- The API must have a Query to fetch geolocation information based off an address
+1. The API should have a Query to fetch geolocation information based off an address

 #### Tech Stack
-  - **Use Typescript**
+  - Use of **Typescript** is required
-  - **Use Infrastructure-as-code tooling** that can be used to deploy all resources to an AWS account.
-Examples:
+  - **Please use Infrastructure-as-code tooling** that can be used to deploy all resources to AWS.
-    - **Terraform (preferred)**
+    - Terraform (preferred)
     - CloudFormation / SAM
     - Serverless Framework
-    - Feel free to use other IaC tooling if you prefer
+    - AWS CDK
-  - Use AWS Lambda + API Gateway or AWS AppSync
+  - Use AWS Lambda + API Gateway or AWS AppSync is recommended
-  - Use any AWS Database-as-a-Service persistence store. **DynamoDB is preferred.**
+  - Use any AWS Database-as-a-Service persistence store
   - Location query must use [NASA](https://api.nasa.gov/) or [Mapbox](https://www.mapbox.com/api-documentation/) APIs to resolve the coordinate based on the address; use AWS Lambda.

 #### Developer Experience